Glossary

 Internal review of decision

-A review conducted by the NDIA that may take place if a person is unhappy with a decision, like whether to approve someone's plan.
+A review conducted by the NDIA.
+This may take place if a person doesn’t agree with a decision the NDIA have made.

 During the review, the NDIA will determine whether the right decision was made under the law by looking at the facts and circumstances at the time of the review.